tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 ## Overview

 The parallel trends assumption, introduced in the [Intro to Difference-in-Difference topic](/canonical-DiD), is crucial for establishing causality in a DiD design.
 However, this assumption may not always hold.

-This topic covers how to handle violations of the parallel trends assumption, focusing on the approach of [Rambachan & Roth (2019)](https://www.jonathandroth.com/assets/files/HonestParallelTrends_Main.pdf) and introducing the `HonestDiD` package in R.
+A common approach to test whether this assumption holds is [testing the difference in pre-treatment trends](/did-pretrends).
+However, this method knows some limitations.
+Here, we cover an alternative approach of [Rambachan & Roth (2019)](https://www.jonathandroth.com/assets/files/HonestParallelTrends_Main.pdf), which handles violations of the parallel trends assumption, introducing the `HonestDiD` package in R.

 {{% tip %}}